bvallelunga/example-app-gender/README.md

 # Gender
 Quickly determine the gender of a face.
-Trained on hundreds of thousands of IMDB images."
+Trained on hundreds of thousands of IMDB images.

 **Possible Use Cases**
   * Adding gender classification to a face detection system